Atrophic vaginitis

-Atrophic vaginitis is inflammation of the vagina as a result of tissue thinning due to low estrogen levels.
+The Genitourinary syndrome of menopause (GSM)—formerly known as vulvovaginal atrophy and atrophic vaginitis—refers to a constellation of physical changes in the vulva, vagina, and lower urinary tract, and the associated sexual and urinary tract symptoms that result from a lack of estrogen in these tissues.
 Symptoms may include pain during penetrative sex, vaginal itchiness or dryness, and an urge to urinate or burning with urination.
 It generally does not resolve without ongoing treatment.
 Complications may include urinary tract infections.
-Atrophic vaginitis as well as vulvovaginal atrophy, bladder and urethral dysfunctions are a group of conditions that constitute genitourinary syndrome of menopause (GSM).
 Diagnosis is typically based on symptoms.